 - This will display all installed driver list.

-- Next select search automatically for updated driver software and let windows to check and install latest display driver.
+- Next, select Search automatically for updated driver software and let windows to check and install the latest display driver.

 Install Proper Software